 Minecraft provides tons of options when it comes to customizability.
-Some of these enable you to build greater structures while others can aid you in creating unique habitats.
-There are certain mobs that inhibit these habitats.
-Some of them can attack you at a moment’s notice while others are as passive as one could be.
+Some of these enable you to build greater structures, while others can aid you in creating unique habitats.

-You could bring the entire village manually but that can take a lot of time.
-This is especially true when your destination is far from the village.
-If you want to increase your villager’s population then breeding seems like the best possible way to do that.
+If you want to increase your villager’s population, breeding seems the best way.
 However, your captured villagers might not breed as you intended them to.

-If your villagers are not mating then you can follow the steps listed below to solve this issue.
-There are certain cases where the villagers won’t breed no matter what.
-Therefore, follow the steps below and hope for the best.
+If your villagers are not breeding, follow the steps below to solve this issue.
+There are certain cases where the villagers won’t breed, no matter what.
+Follow these next steps to guarantee your villagers will breed together.

 Setting the Environment

-This guide will be mentioning the steps you can take in order to increase their chances of breeding.
-It is worth understanding that any kind of change has an effect on the willingness of the villagers.
+This guide will mention the steps you can take to increase your chances of breeding.
+It is worth understanding that any change affects the villagers’ willingness.
 Therefore, do not try to change a lot of variables.
 With that said, here is what you should try:

 Build a Place for The Villagers